JuliaGeodynamics/InteractiveGeodynamics.jl/README.md

 This package provides a range of graphical user interfaces (GUI's) to study and experiment with different geodynamic problems without need to program.
 It uses [julia](https://julialang.org) and [Dash](https://dash.plotly.com/julia) and automatically installs the required geodynamic software (such as [LaMEM](https://github.com/JuliaGeodynamics/LaMEM.jl)) in the background.

 This is particularly useful for teaching.
-We currently have the folloeing examples included:
+We currently have the following examples included:

+- `sill_intrusion_1D()` - 1D thermal model of sill intrusion in the crust
 - `convection()` - 2D mantle  (or magma chamber) convection
 - `rayleigh_taylor()` - density driven instability
 - `rising_sphere()` - rising stokes sphere example